 ONE normal function AND ONE decreased function allele

 Patient’s genetic information is reported as a diplotype and this corresponds to a phenotype (i.e. metabolizer status).
 To see an interpretation table assigning metabolizer status by genetic variant, click here to visit CPIC and scroll down to click and download “CYP2D6 diplotype-phenotype table”.

 Codeine is a medicine used to manage several different conditions and your genes can affect how well the drug works.
 CPIC updates guidelines on how to best use these genetic results to support patient care and has published its current recommendations here.

 Alternatives that are not affected by this CYP2D6 phenotype include morphine and non-opioid analgesics.

 Tramadol and, to a lesser extent, hydrocodone and oxycodone are not good alternatives because their metabolism is affected by CYP2D6 activity; these agents should be avoided.
 There is substantial evidence for decreased efficacy of tramadol in poor metabolizers and a single case report of toxicity in an ultrarapid metabolizer with renal impairment following tramadol use post-surgery.
 Use of other analgesics in CYP2D6 poor and ultrarapid metabolizers is preferable; click here for more information on tramadol.

-Genotyping for CYP2D6 was performed within a high complexity, certified DNA laboratory at Vanderbilt University Medical Center that is in full compliance with all guidelines established by the government as regulated by the Centers for Medicare & Medicaid Services under the Clinical Laboratory Improvement act of 1988.
-This validated clinical Laboratory Developed Test is carried out with strict adherence to protocols outlined by the College of American Pathology.
+Genotyping for CYP2D6 was performed within a certified DNA laboratory at Vanderbilt University Medical Center that is in full compliance with all guidelines established by the government as regulated by the Centers for Medicare & Medicaid Services under the Clinical Laboratory Improvement Act of 1988.
+This validated clinical laboratory developed test is carried out with strict adherence to protocols outlined by the College of American Pathology.
 The performance of the assay is closely monitored and the accuracy of the results is determined to be > 99%.